 - Who would you love to meet?

-- Who is the person you’ve met, that you are grateful for?
+- Who is the person you’ve met, to whom you are grateful?

 - What are you most proud of?